potocnikluka/vim-settings/README.md

 ## Details

 ### Pluggins:
-Thise settings include a few lightweight plugins.
+These settings include a few lightweight plugins.

 * Implement LSP:
-   - nvim-lspconfig (https://github.com/neovim/nvim-lspconfig) - lightweight collection of common configurations for LSP.
+   - nvim-lspconfig (https://github.com/neovim/nvim-lspconfig) - collection of common configurations for LSP.
    - Completion-nvim (https://github.com/nvim-lua/completion-nvim) - auto completion framework for a better completion experience with LSP.
 * Other:
    - indentLine to make it prettier (https://github.com/Yggdroot/indentLine)